 The American Institute of the History of Pharmacy has been awarded $1,950 for Contested Cannabis: A History of Marijuana in Wisconsin and the Wider World.
 WH funds will support an online digital exhibit and discussion program that investigates the local history and public policy surrounding marijuana and cannabis in the state during the twentieth and twenty-first centuries.
 The project aims to explore and contextualize medical marijuana, recreational marijuana, and the regulation of drugs and medicines.

 Lake Superior Big Top Chautauqua has been awarded $2,000 for Cultural Exchange Performances at Big Top Chautauqua.
 WH funds will enable a cultural exchange and artistic collaboration with the Trinity Irish Dancers and Native Expressions Drum and Dance troupe.
 It will result in public performances highlighting the culture and dance of each company.
 This project meets our focus on race and ethnicity.

-Major Grants Awarded in Columbia, Dane, Iowa, Portage, and Waupaca Countie
+Major Grants Awarded in Columbia, Dane, Iowa, Milwaukee, Portage, and Waupaca Countie

 NOTE: The next Major Grant deadline is August 15th